 There is now an ambition to increase station capacity from 20 C2C trains per hour to 24 per hour.

 Behind the Victorian facade, the innards of the station were gutted in 1983-90 to the current layout and while it’s not that obvious from the front, there is now a huge office block on top of the station, which is hidden by being stepped back from the frontage.

 The ground floor is currently occupied by three retail units and the public toilets, while more retail units, along with the ticket hall and the trains themselves are located on the first floor.
 Despite its grand external facade, the entry for passengers is small and you go straight up a set of escalators to the upper level for the trains.
 It’s a rather unwelcoming approach for such a grand building.

 It also has a very gloomy appearance inside, with brown tiling and the cluttered space making it feel even more cramped.
 The retail units on the first floor also line the space backing onto the Victorian frontage, where the triple-height windows are blocked off, cutting out the natural daylight that could come into the station.

-Weirdly, considering its on the upper level, as it has all the windows blocked off, the effect in the the ticket hall almost feels like its an underground corridor.
+Weirdly, considering it’s on the upper level, as it has all the windows blocked off, the effect in the ticket hall almost feels like it’s an underground corridor.

 The intention of the planning application is to sweep away the central block of shops at the back and open up the huge windows once more flooding daylight into the station.
 Commercially the space will be an open bar area with seating, with the intention also that people will be able to look out at the City of London skyline.